 The problems we need to solve with green technology also provide an opportunity for investors to make profits.
 It’s hard to scale a solution if it’s subsidized.
 A solution that generates a meaningful profit will likely scale all by itself.
 Successful startups and listed companies working on green technologies allow investors to do well while doing good.

 Mainly it’s other technologies that are letting us “go green” while making a profit.
 Advances in materials science mean we can extract energy from the sunlight that passes through windows.
 Looking to nature for answers, startups are now producing products that mimic plants and animals, something referred to as biomimicry.
-Fungi are being used for manufacturing.
+Fungi are being used for manufacturing along with microalgae.
 We’re now growing recyclable building materials and special pavement tiles can now harvest kinetic energy from people’s footsteps.
 Mining may be a dirty business, but even the world’s biggest miners are moving to ethical mining where diesel-burning mining equipment is replaced with electrical alternatives.
 Machine learning algorithms can now itemize your electricity bill down to the last cent, or figure out how a commercial building can save 30-50% in energy costs.
 We’re developing smarter electric motors that use less energy.
 Smart receipts save trees, and new business models increase vehicle utilization.
 From transporting cars using hyperloops to cities that float on the ocean, the sky’s the limit when it comes to ideas on how to make the world a better place.

 Given all the innovation that’s happening in green technology, we decided to consolidate it all down into eight themes that present a solid investment thesis for investors.
 These are as follows: